Corjen/wordpress-pageblocks/README.md

      * $helpers is an Object with some helper function (see a description below) */

-    // Every admin class should at least open and closed using the helper object, this is done like this: echo $helpers->getOpeningPageBlockElement( $count, 'test-block', $collapsed );
+    // Every admin class should at least open and close using the helper object, this ensures the right UI get's loaded echo $helpers->getOpeningPageBlockElement( $count, 'test-block', $collapsed );
     echo $helpers->getClosingPageBlockElement();
   }

-  // The display function has only one paramater; $content.
-This is an array with the form values. public function display ( $content ) {
+  // The display function has only one argument; $content.
+This is an array with the form values. public function display ( $content ) { }
-  }
 }

 ```